 It happens often—maybe at a meeting or a dinner party.
 When Linda Berkeley, founder of the management consulting firm LEB Enterprises, tells people she teaches a graduate course called Ethical Design, she gets some puzzled looks.

-“It’s not unusual for people to ask, ‘What does ethics have to do with design?’” says Berkeley, an adjunct professor in Georgetown University’s graduate program in Design Management & Communications.
+“It’s not unusual for people to ask, ‘What does ethics have to do with design?’” says Berkeley, an adjunct professor in Georgetown University’s Master's in Design Management & Communications program.

 Isn’t design about form and function, and aesthetics?
 Well, yes, says Berkeley, a former executive at National Geographic, Universal Studios, and the Walt Disney Company.
 But whether you’re building cars or websites, creating computer programs or TV commercials, designs that people use have an impact on their lives and society as well.